astropy/astropy/docs/io/fits/usage/unfamiliar.rst

 .. note::
     It is possible to use the unified I/O interface to write a VLA table.
 In that case column type is not specified, therefore the conversion from dtype object is guessed as a 32bit P descriptor with float arrays.
-For this reason the fits I/O interface should always be preferred for writing VLA tables.
+For this reason, the FITS I/O interface should always be preferred for writing VLA tables.

 .. _random-groups: